This page is sponsored by:

 biography

-Born in January 1925 in Somerville, New Jersey, Lee Van Cleef cultivated an interest in acting following a stint in the Navy during World War II.
+Lee Van Cleef Born Clarence Leroy Van Cleef on January 9, 1925, in Somerville, New Jersey, Lee Van Cleef cultivated an interest in acting following a stint in the Navy during World War II.
 Immediately before shipping out with the U.S. Navy, Van Cleef married his high school sweetheart, Patsy, in 1943, and the couple eventually had three children.
-After his release from active duty, Van Cleef worked as an accountant.
-Soon after he began taking roles in off-Broadway stage productions, Van Cleef's natural acting talent got him noticed by famed director Stanley Kramer.
+After his release from active duty, Van Cleef worked as an accountant and dabbled in community theater.
+Soon he began taking roles in off-Broadway stage productions, and Van Cleef's natural acting talent got him noticed by famed director Stanley Kramer.
 He cast the young actor as the villainous Jack Colby in High Noon (1952).
 His success in this role and other westerns typecast him; throughout the 1950s, Van Cleef usually portrayed the bad guy.
 He also made several film noir thrillers and a couple of science fiction films.
-But even in the low-budget science fiction American International release It Conquered the World (1956; with Beverly Garland), Van Cleef's character is a villain who helps a menacing alien take over Earth.
+And even in the low-budget science fiction American International release It Conquered the World (1956; with Beverly Garland), Van Cleef's character is ultimately a villain who helps a menacing alien in a quest to take over Earth.

 the films of lee van cleef